StevenMDixon/Open-Web-Shell/readme.md

-# :cocktail: Styled Shell
+# :cocktail: Open Web Shell

 Ever wanted to include a terminal in your app or website?
-React Shell aims to be your one stop shop for terminals! impementation is as easy as installing with npm and defining what it should do!
+Open Web Shell aims to be your one stop shop for terminals! impementation is as easy as installing with npm and defining what it should do!

 # Installation

 Not implemented

-> npm install -s styledshell
+> npm install -s openwebshell

 make sure to install the google ubuntu font so things look perfect